mattrussell2/gradescope-autograder/README.md

 ## Docker: first-time setup
 0. Install Docker Desktop https://www.docker.com/products/docker-desktop/.
 1. You will need to host your container somewhere.
-We suggest using the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), however if you have a 'pro' account on Dockerhub, that's also a good option.
+We suggest using the [GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), but a Dockerhub 'pro' (paid) account will also work,
 2. For either registry, you will need a username and password/access token for that registry.
 3. See the [docker] section of `etc/config.toml`.
 You'll need to update the values of these variables as needed.
+Note that in this case `GHUNAME` and `GHPAT` are the names of environment variables (NOT the values of the variables themselves).
+So with this example you'd need `export GHUNAME='myghubusername'` in your `~/.bashrc`, etc. Run `source ~/.bashrc` after editing the file.

 |     KEY          |        Default       |        Purpose       |
 |------------------|----------------------|----------------------|